February 1, 2016 | SuzyQ

 The murder of Emmett Till [videodisc] by a Firelight Media Production for American Experience ; a production of WGBH, Boston ; producer, Stanley Nelson ; writer, Marcia Smith ; director, Stanley Nelson — The murder of 14-year-old Emmett Till, a black boy who whistled at a white woman in a Mississippi grocery store in 1955, was a powerful catalyst for the civil rights movement.
 Although Till's killers were apprehended, they were quickly acquitted by an all-white, all-male jury.

 Neshoba [videodisc]: the price of freedom by First Run Features presents a Pro Bono and Pagano production — The story of a Mississippi town still divided about the meaning of justice, 40 years after the murders of civil rights workers James Chaney, Andrew Goodman and Michael Schwerner in 1964.

-Documents the story of assassin, James Earl Ray, his target, Dr. Martin Luther King, Jr., and the seething, turbulent forces in American society that led these two men to their violent and tragic collision in Memphis in April of 1968.
+Roads to Memphis [videodisc] — Documents the story of assassin, James Earl Ray, his target, Martin Luther King, Jr., and the turbulent forces in American society that led these two men to their violent and tragic collision in Memphis in April of 1968.

-The in-depth and intimate story of one of the most important African Americans to live in the first half of the 20th century - Jack Johnson, who was the first African American boxer to win the most coveted title in all of sports, Heavyweight Champion of the World.
+Unforgivable blackness [videodisc]: the rise and fall of Jack Johnson by a Florentine Films productions ; PBS ; a film directed by Ken Burns — The story of Jack Johnson, who was the first African American boxer to win the most coveted title in all of sports - Heavyweight Champion of the World.